genometube/snHiChew/README.md

 ## System requirements and usage
 This repository contains all the code that was used to preprocess and analyze snHiChew data from raw fastq.
 At the start of each file, dependencies like essential libraries or fixed paths to software (tested version number) and data files are declared, which are required for the scripts to function properly.

+## Instructions for each module
+### 01.Demultiplex
+Copy all files under [01.Demultiplex](https://github.com/genometube/snHiChew/tree/main/01.Demultiplex) to your directory for demultiplexing.
+Then configure the resources for demultiplexing, loaded cell number, file path, and python path in demultiplex_i5_i7.sh files.
 Demultiplexing raw reads to each barcode is performed by in-house Python scripts.
 The multi-thread functions are adapted from scHicDemultiplex.py in scHiCExplorer.
 Must be running on a high I/O speed SSD for optimal performance.

 ## Demo